Torram/magic-docs/docs/Server/src/models/Set.md

-Structure for a set in database.
+Structure for a set in the database.

 ```tsx
 import mongoose, { Schema } from 'mongoose';